bxlab/cmdb-quantbio/assignments/lab/variant_calling/assignment/index.md

 Remember, you can read more about the VCF file format [here](https://samtools.github.io/hts-specs/VCFv4.2.pdf).<br><br>

-#### **Step 3.1**: Read depth distribution

-Plot a histogram showing the distribution of read depth at each variant across all samples (e.g. if you had 10 variants and 5 samples, you'd have 50 data points).

-This information can be found in the sample specific FORMAT fields and the end of each line.
-Check the file header to decide which ID is appropriate.

-Make sure you label the plot appropriately.
-Use the `scale_x_log10()` option to ggplot2 to scale the x-axis.

-Interpret this figure in two or three sentences in your own words.
-Does it look as expected?
-Why or why not?

-Bonus: what is the name of this distribution?

 #### **Step 3.2**: Allele frequency spectrum

 Plot a histogram showing the allele frequency spectrum (distribution) of the variants in the VCF (this is a per-variant metric, so with 10 variants and 5 samples, you'd only have 10 data points).

 This information is pre-calculated for you and can be found in the variant specific INFO field.
 Check the file header to decide which ID is appropriate.

 Make sure you label the panel appropriately.
-Set `bindwidth=0.025` to avoid binning artifacts.
+Set `bins=11` to avoid binning artifacts.

-Interpret this figure in two or three sentences in your own words.
+**Question 3.1**: Interpret this figure in two or three sentences in your own words.
 Does it look as expected?
 Why or why not?
 Bonus: what is the name of this distribution?

+#### **Step 3.2**: Read depth distribution

+Plot a histogram showing the distribution of read depth at each variant across all samples (e.g. if you had 10 variants and 5 samples, you'd have 50 data points).

+This information can be found in the sample specific FORMAT fields and the end of each line.
+Check the file header to decide which ID is appropriate.

+Make sure you label the plot appropriately.
+Set `bins=21` and `xlim(0, 20)` to make the figure more legible, noting that some very high depths will be cut off.

+**Question 3.2**: Interpret this figure in two or three sentences in your own words.
+Does it look as expected?
+Why or why not?
+Bonus: what is the name of this distribution?

+### Optional advanced exercise 4: Ancestry inference

+Consider the experimental design and examine the figure posted in the Assignment Overview section of this page.
+Note that the reference genome sacCer3 is itself derived from the lab strain.
+The implication is that regions of the segregant genomes that derive from the lab strain should be largely devoid of SNPs, whereas regions of the segregant genome that derive from the wine strain should be enriched for SNPs.

+#### **Step 4.1**: Visualize data in IGV

+Load all 10 sample BAM files into IGV simultaneously.
+Set the browser to `chrIV:192829-205454`.

+**Question 4.1**: Which samples do you think derive from the lab strain and which samples do you think derive from the wine strain in this region of the genome?

+#### **Step 4.2**: Infer sample ancestry

+Select a single sample and using the VCF, extract:
+- the chromosome of the variant
+- the position of the variant
+- the genotype of your sample (reference `0` or alternative `1`)

+For a given chromosome (or all chromosomes) for your sample, create a figure where the x axis is the position and you use either a color or the y axis to represent whether the genotype was a 0 or a 1.

+**Question 4.2**: Do you notice any patterns?
+What do the transitions indicate?

 ## Submission